Tinkerforge/doc/source/Hardware/Bricklets/Distance_IR.rst

  * Measures distances up to 150cm
  * Sensor can be changed
- * Outputs distance in cm
+ * Outputs distance in mm
  * 12bit resolution